MorrisMA/M65C02A/README.md

 offset bp is signed so that positive addresses point to parameters of a function, and negative offsets point to local variables.
-On entry into the function, the current base pointer, X, is pushed, and then the stack pointer to X to mark the stack frame; offset 0 is the previous base pointer, offset 2 is the return address, and offset 4 and above are the parameters passed into function.
+On entry into the function, the current base pointer, X, is pushed, and then the stack pointer is moved into X to mark the stack frame; offset 0 is the previous base pointer, offset 2 is the return address, and offset 4 and above are the parameters passed into function.

-There are 17 M65C02A instructions with this addressing mode.
+There are 17 M65C02A instructions using this addressing mode.
 There are eight standard base-pointer relative instructions:

     ORA/ANL/EOR/ADC/STA/LDA/CMP/SBC bp,B